-Presidential Prose: Reading President-Themed Texts Closely (Part 1)
+Presidential Prose: Comparing and Contrasting Two President-Themed Texts

 Objective: SWBAT compare and contrast the most important points and key details presented in two texts on the same topic.

 To begin the lesson, our class meets at our classroom meeting space (on our rug) and I ask the students in my class what they thought of the text we read yesterday, John, Paul, George & Ben by Lane Smith.
 I ask them if they liked it or not.
 Hands shoot up all over the place, so I know many students have something to say.
 For that reason, I ask them to turn and talk to their neighbor to share what they felt about the text we read yesterday.
 I ask them to be sure to include in their conversations if they liked the text and why or why not.

 After a few moments, I regain the students’ attention using the “If You Can Hear My Voice…” strategy (see my “Strategy Folder” for more information).
 I ask the kids to share some of their conversations with our class now.
 The students raise their hands and take turn explaining what they and their neighbor discussed.

 Now I tell the students that we’ve read two different texts about presidents, and we have taken a moment to discuss each day whether or not we personally enjoyed them.
 But, today, I want them to move their personal feelings about the texts aside and to begin to look at the texts very, very closely.
 In fact, today, I want the students to look only at the main components of both texts to determine how the texts are the same and how they’re different.
 We take a quick look at our informational text anchor chart and I ask the kids to identify which of the text features we found in our first text, and which we found in our second text.